Cub0n/certbot-desec-docker/README.md

 ## certbot-desec-docker
-Project for Building a deSEC DNS Authenticator plugin for Certbot (https://desec.io/).
+deSEC (https://desec.io/) DNS Authenticator for Certbot on Docker.

 ## Forewords
 * [certbot-dns-desec](https://pypi.org/project/certbot-dns-desec/) works only with Certbot < 2.0.0, otherwise a failure with zope module not found is thrown.